Skip to content

 Current source boundary

 The open-source package includes the trace-to-context foundation, supported source adapters, and custom clean-trace folders.
-Customer pilots can start by choosing one workflow, cleaning its traces into Lerim canonical JSONL, and registering that folder as a custom project.
+Customer pilots can start by choosing one workflow, cleaning its traces into Lerim canonical JSONL, and registering that folder as a custom project or importing explicit traces with lerim trace import.

 For custom agents today, the practical path is: